chadgauth/portfolio/src/content/blog/git-good.md

 handlePauseEvent();
 ```

-Recognizing this, Professor CleanCode enlightened him, "Look here, Dr. Gitgood, you have essentially the same logic for `play` and `pause`.
+Recognizing this, Professor CodeWise enlightened him, "Look here, Dr. Gitgood, you have essentially the same logic for `play` and `pause`.
 This is a classic case of DRY (Don't Repeat Yourself) principle violation.
 Refactor this to a single function that toggles the play state."

 ```javascript
 function handleVideoEvent(eventType) {